ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/docs/notes.md

 ## Timing

-* If you need to shorten the course, drop:
+If you need to shorten the course, drop (probably in this order):

-1) RBAC (last challenge)
+1) RBAC: all of Challenge 6
-2) Transform+Alert (last part of second to last challenge)
+2) New UA Alert using Transforms: last part of Challenge 5
-3) All of the second to last challenge
+3) Reporting and RBAC: all of Challenge 5